Chas Gessner: Orlando Predators

 Gessner joined the Arena Football League in 2008 with the Orlando Predators where he was honored as the March Rookie of the Month and posted 76 receptions for 801 yards and 20 touchdowns in the first 11 weeks of the season.

 Seattle Seahawks

 Gessner was signed by the Seattle Seahawks to a two-year contract in May 2008.

 Professional Lacrosse

-Gessner was drafted 2nd overall by the Baltimore Bayhawks in the MLL 2008 draft in December 2008.
+Gessner was selected 2nd overall by the Baltimore Bayhawks in the MLL 2008 draft in December 2008.

 Second stint with Predators

-Gessner later re-joined the Orlando Predators and played in their playoff game against the Cleveland Gladiators where he scored 3 touchdowns in the 69-66 loss to the Gladiators.
+Gessner later re-joined the Orlando Predators and played in their playoff game against the Cleveland Gladiators where he scored 3 touchdowns in the 69–66 loss to the Gladiators.

 Florida Tuskers

 Gessner was drafted by the Florida Tuskers on the UFL Premiere Season Draft in 2009 and signed with the team on August 17.
 He was placed on injured reserve on October 25.

-Gessner received a DUI in Tampa that year, which subsequently ended his career.
+He has since founded VitalityRX.